kresohr/google-calendar-crud/README.md

 #### Terminal 1: Start backend

-Make sure you are in /server from root
+Make sure you are in /server

 ```
 cd server